BobSoftOfficial/Microlist---proggraming-language/README.md

 ```

 lets make a simple program!
-make a file with the .ml extention and open it...
+make a file with the .mlist extention and open it...
 in every ml only can be 8 bits stored but that is no problem!
 lets make hello, world
 ```